google/fonts/cc-by-sa/knowledge/modules/history_of_type/lessons/fitting_the_line/content.md

 </figure>

-“The Helvetica of its time,”**11** Cheltenham fell victim to its own ubiquity.
+Called “The Helvetica of its time” by type designer Charles Bigelow, Cheltenham fell victim to its own ubiquity.
 It came to be seen as overused and out-of-date.
-By 1925, although it continued to be a bestseller, J.L.
-Frazier was not alone in saying that Cheltenham was dying.**12** But Cheltenham remains with us, and has been revived many times, notably in 1975 for ITC by Tony Stan, who made major changes in the design; he approached the project “with the eyes of a 70’s designer, and with the freedom of modern film typesetting at his disposal.”13 A custom version of Cheltenham [continues to be used](https://www.nytimes.com/2003/10/21/business/the-media-business-a-face-lift-for-the-times-typographically-that-is.html) for headlines by the New York Times.
+But Cheltenham remains with us, and has been revived many times—notably in 1975 for ITC by Tony Stan, who made major changes in the design.
+“Upper and Lower Case, the International Journal of Typographics” said that he approached the project “with the eyes of a 70’s designer, and with the freedom of modern film typesetting at his disposal.”
+A custom version of Cheltenham [continues to be used](https://www.nytimes.com/2003/10/21/business/the-media-business-a-face-lift-for-the-times-typographically-that-is.html) for headlines by the New York Times.

 Decades before Cheltenham, though, manufacturers of wood display type were cutting their antiques, romans, and gothics in a whole series of additional weights and widths.
-They even had standardized naming conventions: Condensed, Extra Condensed, Double Extra Condensed, Treble Extra Condensed, as well as Extended and Expanded.14
+They even had standardized naming conventions: Condensed, Extra Condensed, Double Extra Condensed, Treble Extra Condensed, as well as Extended and Expanded.

 <figure>